As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 But What about Cork Taint?

-Cork taint is when microorganisms in the cork create flavors and smell in a bottle of wine that is unpleasant.
+Cork taint is when microorganisms in the cork create flavors and smells in a bottle of wine that is unpleasant.
 It is different from a bottle of wine going bad, but the result is the same.
 You’ll be pouring that bottle down the drain because it becomes undrinkable.

 Mold on the outside of your cork is not associated with cork taint.
 There is no way to know if a bottle of wine has cork taint just by looking at it.
 If there were, people wouldn’t get the rude surprise when they take their first sip!